-When your tournament has a final winner, you should report the results in your tournament thread on the web site.
-We recommend you include photos, bracket outlines and video if you have it.
+When your tournament has a final winner, you should report the results using the Race Review section of your post.
+We ask you try to report at least the Top 3 winners.
+We encourage you to include photos, brackets, and video if you have it.
 If you are making videos, use a YouTube playlist to keep them organized.

 Keep in mind that your tournament thread and results will be people's only insight to your race.
 The more you can show and communicate the better, and more likely people will enter your tournaments again.
 Be transparent to a point and share the fun you're having.

 You can choose to provide status updates over the duration, or you can go "gin" style and wait until you have everything finalized the way you like before you post results.
 Either way is fine, just keep an eye on your thread and make sure to answer any questions that are raised.

 You may choose to provide a prize for your tournament.
 If you choose to offer a prize, you're on the hook for that cost to acquire and ship.
 At this time, Redline Derby Racing does not provide any prizes for mail-in tournaments unless you are otherwise contacted.

 Please review the official prize policy for more details and definitions.

 We ask that the value of the prize(s) be no more than $25 with no cash prizes.
 Popular prizes include premium collector cars, track accessories, or digital gift cards.
 Just don't get crazy with prizes.
 Our racing isn't about what you win, it's about the fun you have.

 One frequent prize offered are all cars that are left behind and not returned to their owners.
 There's basically a Prize Pot that all these cars go into and then get shipped to the winner.
 You can even host "pink slip" tournaments where you'd outline in the rules that all cars will be sent to the winner.